Social Work - Learning Outcomes

 Bachelor of Social Work program, students must apply and meet the established criteria,

-which is provided below.
+which are provided below.

 The admission process into the BSW major involves students completing the following steps: